SalishSeaCast/NEMO-Cmd/docs/index.rst

 .. _NEMO: https://www.nemo-ocean.eu/
 .. _NEMO-Cmd package: https://github.com/SalishSeaCast/NEMO-Cmd

-The :kbd:`NEMO-Cmd` package is a Python 3 package.
+The :py:obj:`NEMO-Cmd` package is a Python package.
-It is developed and tested under Python 3.8 and should work with Python 3.5 and later.
+It is developed and tested under Python 3.14 and should work with Python 3.12 and later.

 Contents